rafiramzi/ollama_cli/README.md

 - Ollama Python package
 - Ai models supported by ollama

-The thinking speed of this Ai chatbot depends on the speed of the laptop/computer used to process the Ai model. for example LLAMA 3.1 is require 5GB of storage to store and run the model
+The thinking speed of this Ai chatbot depends on the speed of the laptop/computer used to process the Ai model. for example LLAMA 3.1 is require 5GB of storage to store and run the model. or you can use the cloud version model